,

 January 20, 2021

-In December, China’s State Taxation Administration (STA) announced the expansion of the pilot program that enables certain taxpayers operating in China to voluntarily issue VAT special electronic invoices.
+In December, the expansion of China’s B2B e-invoicing pilot program, that enables certain taxpayers to voluntarily issue VAT special electronic invoices, was announced by China’s State Taxation Administration (STA).
 These e-invoices can be used to claim input VAT so are generally used for B2B purposes whereas VAT general invoices cannot so are commonly used for B2C transactions.

 The pilot project started in September 2020, enabling certain taxable persons established in Ningbo, Shijiazhuang and Hangzhou to issue VAT special invoices in electronic form.